orlo/security-page/docs/index.md

 <!--- __Customization:__ This section should be customized to reflect your internal practices. --->

-- Our strict internal procedure prevents unnecessary employees or administrator from gaining access to user data.
-Limited exceptions can be made for customer support.
+- Our strict internal procedure prevents unnecessary employees or administrators from gaining access to your data.
-- All employees with access to live data has been vetted and DBS checked
+- All employees with access to live/private data has been vetted and DBS checked and Non Police Personal Vetting Level 2 (NPPV level 2) standard.
 - All our employees have Non-Disclosure and Confidentiality Agreements in there contract to protect our customers' sensitive information.
 We also maintain good on boarding and off boarding practices